zorazeng/learn-en/docs/Micro_bit_Tinker_Kit_Case_08_Motion_Detector.md

 ![](https://i.imgur.com/WC0lzLU.png)

 For this project, we are going to use the blocks read value from moisture sensor and motion sensor.

 ### Step 4

 In this step, we will code the Micro:bit with Block Editor.
 We begin by coding a starting screen, by placing the “Show Icon” block under the “On Start” block as shown in the picture on the right.
 This causes the icon to appear on the screen whenever the micro:bit is powered on.

 ![](https://i.imgur.com/NFbqCkL.png)

 ### Step 5

 Next, let’s create some music using the moisture sensor values.
-Select the “Play Tone” block under the “Music” code section and place the value of Moisture Sensor code block in it.
-The pitch can be adjusted by multiplying the sensor values by different numbers, as shown in the image on the left.
+Select the “Play Tone” block under the “Music” code section and place the value of Moisture Sensor code block in it The pitch can be adjusted by multiplying the sensor values by different numbers, as shown in the image on the left.

 ![](https://i.imgur.com/DfFWFin.png)

 ### Step 6

 Finally, make the buzzer sound when the motion sensor detects movements.
 The micro:bit will only show an icon on the screen if there is no movement.
 This can be done by using a conditional (if-then-else) statement and inserting the relevant blocks in the appropriate spots, as shown in the picture on the right.